 Days Played: 42

 Sugar is the definition of the chaotic good on Survivor.
-Her gameplay is so chaotic in the game that it constantly leaves the viewers, and everyone in the game with her, guessing at what she’s going to do next.
+Her gameplay is so unpredictable in the game that it constantly leaves the viewers, and everyone in the game with her, guessing at what she’s going to do next.
 The best part: in most cases I don’t think Sugar even knew what she was going to do next.
 She winged it from one conversation to the next with absolutely no regard into what impact her decisions would have on the game, her fellow contestants, and how she would be perceived by the jury, which showed when she made it to the final vote without receiving a single ballot despite incredibly weak competition in Bob Crowley and Susie Smith.
 Gabon is well-known to be the messiest Survivor season of all time, so much so that host Jeff Probst actually quit the show briefly after it concluded before being convinced to return by CBS leadership.
-But for those with a penchant for the dramatic and the unexpected, it’s a delight and Sugar is the chimpanzee with a hot glue gun that holds it all together come hell or high water.
+But for those with a penchant for the dramatic and the unexpected, it’s a delight, and Sugar is the chimpanzee with a hot glue gun that holds it all together.

 28. Matthew von Ertfelda